 While some creatures may be just as prevalent, they are shy and tend to hide when divers appear, or are simply nocturnal (one more reason to try a night dive!).
 Not so with this crew.
 Instead of scanning over them in search of something flashier or hiding in a crevice, take a moment to nod a greeting to the friends you know by name.
-Without further ado, here are 8 fish you can call friendly on the Belize Barrier Reef.
+Without further ado, here are 8 fish you can call friends on the Belize Barrier Reef.

 Southern Stingray, Dasyatis americana